CONSTITUTION AND BY-LAWS

 d) The secretary shall mail or email the final slate to each member in good standing with voting privileges no less than ten days prior to the election.
 The notice shall also state time and place of the election.

 a) The officers of the Club shall be elected by a majority of votes cast.
-Election of the Board of Governors shall be by majority.
+Election of the Board of Governors shall be by majority vote.

 c) The Board shall select three members who are not candidates for office at the Annual Meeting to receive and count ballots.

 Section 1.
-The President may each year appoint standing committees to advance the work of the Club in such matters as: dog shows, obedience trials, trophies, annual awards, membership and other fields which may well be served by committees.
-All committees are subject to the final approval of the Board.
-Special committees may also be appointed to aid on particular projects.
+The President may each year appoint standing committees to advance the work of the Club in such matters as: dog shows, obedience trials, trophies, annual awards, membership, and other fields which may well be served by committees.
+All committees are subject to the final authority of the Board.
+Special committees may also be appointed by the Board.

 Section 2.
 A committee head appointed by the Board shall make an account of all Club property and submit his/her full report to the Board at the June meeting.

 Section 3.
-The President upon appointee approval by the board may terminate any committee appointment; and the Board may appoint successors to those persons whose services have been terminated.
+The President upon approval by the board may terminate any committee appointment; and the Board may appoint successors to those persons whose services have been terminated by a majority vote of the full membership of the board upon written notice to the appointee.

 Article VII – Discipline

-Expulsion of a member from the Club may be accomplished only at a meeting of the Club immediately following a Board of Governors hearing and upon the Board of Governors recommendation as provided in Section 3 of this Article.
-The accused member shall have the privilege of appearing in his/her own behalf though no evidence shall be taken at this meeting.
-The President shall read the charge and the findings and recommendations, and shall invite the accused member, if present, to speak in his/her own behalf.
-The members present at the meeting shall then vote by secret ballot on the proposed expulsion.
-A two-thirds (2/3) vote of those present at the meeting shall be necessary for expulsion.
-If expulsion is not so voted any unexpired terms of suspension shall stand.
+Expulsion of a member from the club may be accomplished only at a meeting of the club following a board hearing and upon the board’s recommendation as provided in Section 3 of this Article.
+Such proceedings may occur at a regular or special meeting of the club to be held within 60 days but not earlier than 30 days after the date of the board’s recommendation of expulsion.
+The defendant shall have the privilege of appearing in his own behalf, though no evidence shall be taken at this meeting.
+The President shall read the charges and the board’s finding and recommendation, and shall invite the defendant, if present, to speak in his own behalf if he wishes.
+The members shall then vote by secret ballot on the proposed expulsion.
+A 2 ⁄ 3 vote of those present and voting at the meeting shall be necessary for expulsion.
+If expulsion is not so voted, the board’s suspension shall stand.

 Article VIII – Amendments